What makes an event extraordinary? One way is to think outside the box.

 You Make An Event Extraordinary

-Flip through magazines (Better Homes & Gardens, HGTV, Southern Living, Pottery Barn catalog are some of the ones I like) or take a walk.
+Flip through magazines (Better Homes & Gardens, HGTV, Southern Living, and Pottery Barn catalog are some of the ones I like).

 It only takes one tiny spark of inspiration to get your decorating juices flowing!
 Then, run with it.

 Sometimes I will see one thing that I love – an ornament, a flower, a pattern, a texture, color, and poof – the imagination (a powerful tool) will begin to go into overdrive.
 I just wish it didn’t happen at 3 am!